MR-GREEN1337/alloy/README.md

 # Visualizing "Clashes": The "Culture Clashes" and "Untapped Growth" sections are currently presented in tables.
 A more visual representation (e.g., a Venn diagram, a force-directed graph, or distinct "word clouds" for each brand's unique tastes) could make these insights even more impactful at a glance.
 # Let AI decide what query to use for web search

+## Use sophisticated scientific equation to calculate score

 Alloy - The Cultural Due Diligence Platform

 ![alt text](https://img.shields.io/badge/Qloo_Hackathon-2025-blue.svg)